kenwoo777/TMPC-ESP8266/README.md

 ## For evaluating EX1,

-### a. add the ssid/password that your wifi-ap provides to
+### a. add the ssid/password entry that your wifi-ap provides to

 const char *const WIFI_CRED_STA[][2]={ // wifi credential, for sta role.